 A rational system exists as one cohesive block while nebulous systems might seem like a single iceberg but are actually several smaller ones clumped together.
 Because the rational iceberg exists as a single piece, the more you examine and understand what is visible, the more you can understand and predict the rest.
 Just like I could have predicted your blood-puppets inevitable escape, but hey, you didn’t ask me.

-Still confused?
-Don’t worry; you can always get a much more detailed explanation of the different types of magic right here.
+Confused?
+Don’t worry; you can always get a much more detailed explanation of the different types of magic right here, or see if a nebulous system is right for you.
 For now, let’s look at some of those reasons you may need a rational magic system.

 Reason #1: You Want Your System to Feel Scientific and Rational